digital-asset/daml/docs/source/concepts/local-ledger.rst

 Causality examples
 ******************

+A DAML Ledger need not totally order all transaction, unlike ledgers in the DAML Ledger Model.
-The following examples illustrate the ordering guarantees of the Ledger API.
+The following examples illustrate these ordering guarantees of the Ledger API.
-They use the paint counteroffer workflow from the DAML Ledger Model's :ref:`privacy section <da-model-privacy>`.
+They are based the paint counteroffer workflow from the DAML Ledger Model's :ref:`privacy section <da-model-privacy>`, ignoring the total ordering coming from the DAML Ledger Model.
-Recall that :ref:`the party projections <da-paint-counteroffer-example>` are as follows:
+Recall that :ref:`the party projections <da-paint-counteroffer-example>` are as follows.

 .. https://www.lucidchart.com/documents/edit/c4df0455-13ab-415f-b457-f5654c2684be
 .. image:: ./ledger-model/images/divulgence-for-disclosure-counteroffer.svg